 NATURAL RESOURCES SPECIALTY OPTIONS:

 The natural resources degree program is extremely flexible, allowing you to combine various areas of interest into your degree.
 Our specialty options range from conservation law enforcement to wildland fire ecology and everything in between.
 Our advising guide makes it easy to customize your education and highlights the degree learning outcomes.

-There are a variety of options for you to fund your education and research-related expenses. $500,000 in scholarships are available - and that's just from the College of Forestry.
+There are a variety of options for you to fund your education.
+Over $550,000 in scholarships are available - and that's just from the College of Forestry.
 The College of Forestry is dedicated to making sure our degrees are affordable.

 Environmental or Science Educator

 Teachers inspire students to seek out answers to their questions, and environmental and science education is no different.
 Teachers don’t just work with children; they can also educate adults in a classroom, or in other, nontraditional settings.